EMG-MU/WAPPAC_docs/docs/competition_overview.md

 ## WavePiston Device

 [WavePiston](https://wavepiston.dk/) is a Danish wave energy technology developer, harnessing the power of ocean waves.
 Its system captures wave energy using a series of **sails and PTO units** coupled on a submerged pipe or 'string' (see {numref}`fig-wavepiston-1`).
-Each sail moves back and forth through the surge motion of passing waves and the horizontal motion relative to the string drives the hydraulic PTO unit, converting wave motion into usable energy.
+Each sail moves back and forth in response to the surge motion of passing waves and the horizontal motion of the sail relative to the string drives the hydraulic PTO unit, converting wave motion into usable energy.

 ```{figure} _static/figures/WavePiston_device/Wavepiston_system_illustration_3.jpg